surihuhang/KG-DRPC/README.md

 ## Contact

-- Please feel free to contact us if you need any help: [hanghu@stu.ahau.edu.cn]
+- Please feel free to contact us if you need any help: [y80240124@mail.ecust.edu.cn]
 - __Attention__: Only real name emails will be replied.
 Please provide as much detail as possible about the problem you are experiencing.